prathik-arun/exoplanet-classification-koi/README.md

 ## 🌌 Scoring the unresolved candidates

 As a final step, the trained model was applied to the ~1,978 CANDIDATE rows that NASA hasn't yet confirmed or ruled out, ranking them by predicted probability of being a real planet.

+## 🧪 Feature Engineering

+Beyond the raw columns, four domain-aware features were engineered from transit physics:

+- **`transit_snr_ratio`** = depth / duration — separates deep-short transits from shallow-long grazing events
+- **`period_duration_ratio`** = period / duration — real transits have a physically consistent timing relationship; binaries often don't
+- **`insol_habitable_proxy`** — flags whether a candidate's insolation falls in an Earth-like range (0.25–2)
+- **`prad_teq_interaction`** = radius × equilibrium temperature — flags cases where both are unusually large together, a signature of binary-star false positives

+Adding these gave a marginal CV F1 improvement (0.965 → ~0.966), which is itself informative: it confirms `koi_prad` alone already captures most of the separable signal, rather than the engineering being wasted effort.

 ## 🛠️ Tech stack